adambraimbridge/user-api-client/README.md

     mvn clean install -DAPP.ENV=<env var>

 Example:
-    For running tests against Prod version of user api mvn clean install -DAPP.ENV=p
+For running tests against Prod version of user api

+    mvn clean install -DAPP.ENV=p

-    For running tests against Test version of user api mvn clean install -DAPP.ENV=t
+For running tests against Test version of user api

+    mvn clean install -DAPP.ENV=t

+### Releasing the client library

+Changes pushed to master branch are automatically built and pushed to FT's nexus server by the [user-api-client-lib build job](http://aim-build.in.ft.com/job/user-api-client).

+Releasing the client lib versions to maven central, so that it is publicly available will be done in due course.

 # TODOs

 * Make all dependencies publicly available
-* Create automated build and release job for the client lib
+* Release to maven central.